top of page

 Do you wake up in the morning dreading all the things you have to do in a day?
 Are you feeling overwhelmed by the size of your to do list?

-For a long time I felt this way.
+For a long time, I felt this way.
 It seemed I could never catch my breath.
 I was a single mom raising three kids, going to school full time, working, and fulfilling community and church responsibilities.
 Instead of me managing life, life was managing me.
+After feeling completely beaten into the ground, I learned a few strategies that significantly reduced my stress levels.
+My clients say they have made a positive impact in their lives as well.

 6 Strategies for Reducing Daily Stress: